dmgig/curlToGet/README.md

 curlToGet
 =========

-A small library providing a utility methods to `convert` curl command line syntax into urls with get parameters
+An extremely basic library providing a utility method to `convert` curl command line syntax into a url with get parameters.
+Ignores all flags except for -d and --data.

 ## Installation